Mañana Será Bonito Tour

-The Mañana Será Bonito Tour was the fourth concert tour by Colombian singer Karol G, launched in-support of her multi-platinum fourth studio album Mañana Será Bonito (2023) and its mixtape/B-side, Bichota Season (2023).
-The show's setlist also features additional hits and fan-favorite songs from her previous three albums Unstoppable (2017), Ocean (2019) and KG0516 (2021).
-The tour began on August 10, 2023, at Allegiant Stadium in Las Vegas, Nevada, before visiting additional cities throughout North America, much of Latin America and parts of Europe.
-The Mañana Será Bonito Tour ended on July 23, 2024, at Estadio Santiago Bernabéu in Madrid, Spain.
+The Mañana Será Bonito Tour was the fourth concert tour by Colombian singer Karol G, launched in support of her fourth studio album Mañana Será Bonito (2023) and its mixtape/B-side, Bichota Season (2023).
+The show's setlist also features additional songs from her previous three albums Unstoppable (2017), Ocean (2019) and KG0516 (2021).
+The tour began on 10 August 2023, at Allegiant Stadium in Las Vegas, Nevada, and visited cities throughout the Americas and parts of Europe, before ending on 23 July 2024, at the Estadio Santiago Bernabéu in Madrid, Spain.

-With a gross over $307 million from an audience of 2.3 million, Mañana Será Bonito became the highest-grossing Latin tour four highest-grossing concert tour by any Latin act, behind Shakira Las Mujeres Ya No Lloran World Tour, Bad Bunny's World's Hottest Tour and Luis Miguel's Tour 2023–24.
+With a gross of over $307 million from an audience of 2.3 million, it became the second highest-grossing Latin tour during its run; as of 2026 it is now the fourth tour on the list, behind Shakira's Las Mujeres Ya No Lloran World Tour, Bad Bunny's World's Hottest Tour and Luis Miguel's Tour 2023–24.

 Background

 The previously successful tours by Karol G, the $trip Love Tour (2022), as well as the updated leg of her Bichota Tour (2022)—dubbed the Bichota Reloaded Tour—, respectively, grossed nearly $90 million and sold 691,454 tickets across 53 shows in North and Latin America, according to Billboard Boxscore.
 It was the highest-grossing tour by a Latina, for 2022, and 26th highest-grossing, overall.

-Wanting to capitalize on the success of, and tour in-support of, her successful fourth studio album Mañana Será Bonito, Karol G announced new tour dates at larger venues on April 27, 2023, through a video trailer.
+Wanting to capitalize on the success of, and tour in-support of, her successful fourth studio album Mañana Será Bonito, Karol G announced new tour dates at larger venues on 27 April 2023, through a video trailer.
 The singer had initially held three special sold-out album-release concerts at Hiram Bithorn Stadium in San Juan, Puerto Rico in March 2023, featuring surprise guests Feid, Maldy, Mariah Angeliq, Sean Paul, Romeo Santos, and Bad Gyal.
-Six more North American shows were announced on June 1.
+Six more North American shows were announced on 1 June.
 Opening acts were announced on August 4.
 Latin American and European dates were announced by the year’s end.